-Can people can share the virus with pets?
+Can people can share the coronavirus with pets?

 Therefore, there is no need to consider rehoming pets or abandoning them during this pandemic because of worries about the disease being able to spread between people and pets.
 Human outbreaks are driven by person to person contact.

-If you do have COVID-19, then it is sensible to restrict contact with pets until more is known about the virus.
-When possible, people who are sick or under medical attention for COVID-19 should avoid close contact with their pets and have another member of their household care for their animals.
-If they must look after their pet, they should maintain good hygiene practices and wear a face mask if possible.
+If you do have COVID-19, then it is sensible to restrict contact with pets and have another member of the household care for the animals.
+If you need to look after your pet, maintain good hygiene practices and wear a face mask if possible.

 Can the virus be passed on pets’ coats?